mkruisbrink/mkruisbrink.github.io/_reports/R-for-data-science/01-explore/01-data-visualisation/data-visualisation.md

 This way of visualizing data has been dubbed **the grammar of graphics**.
 Ultimately, the template for this is (the tidyverse way):

+> Remember, most often the default stat or position will work for you.
+> There are cases where you want to overwrite or customize your graph
+> and this knowledge will proof essential to manipulate your graph to
+> your liking.

 ``` r
 diamonds %>%  # specify the data you wish to use and pipe it in
   ggplot(aes()) +  # call the ggplot function and set global mapping if required